Permission Based Marketing Uncovered

-Over the years, consumers have become wearier of email marketing campaigns due to frequent misuse of personal emails by corporations and commercial institutions.
-Everyone these days has a “spam” email address that they give out when an email is required by a retailer or online form.
-People are bombarded with advertisements, sales, client emails, and personal emails every day and if they don’t know who you are or why you are sending them an email you are likely to get deleted immediately or flagged as spam.
-And once you get booted it’s really hard to get back in front of them and change their perception of your brand or company.
+Over the years, consumers have become wearier of email marketing campaigns.
+This is due to frequent misuse of personal emails by corporations and commercial institutions.
+Everyone these days has a “spam” email address.
+They give out this address when an email is required by a retailer or online form.
+People are bombarded with advertisements, sales, client emails, and personal emails every day.
+Therefore, when they don’t know who you are or why you’re sending them an email, you’re likely to get deleted immediately or flagged as spam.
+And once you get booted it’s really hard to get back in front of them.
+Then it would be difficult to change their perception of your brand or company.

 Opt-in Email Marketing

-Gaining permission can also be called opt-in.
-Consumers opt-in to receive content of interest or to follow companies or brands they advocate.
-The opt-in process needs to be obvious and clear.
-It doesn’t have to be a formal, “join my list” type thing; however, you want to make sure people know they are giving you their information and what they should expect in return.
-In exchange for permission you make a promise to the consumer.
-It’s wise to be specific about what you are offering and how often they will receive communication from you.
+You make a promise to the consumer in exchange for information.
+It’s wise to be specific about what you are offering.
+Additionally, they should know how often they will receive communication from you.
 If it’s an email newsletter, then tell them if it’s weekly, monthly or bi-monthly.
-If it’s a free download, tell them it’s an immediate download via email.
-Making promises and delivering on them is good permission-based marketing practice.
+For a free download, tell them it’s an immediate download via email.
+Good permission-based marketing practice is making promises and actually delivering on them.

-Now that you have a base understanding of what permission based email marketing is, check out our post on How to Build an Effective Email Marketing List to get started today!
+Now you have a base understanding of what permission based email marketing is and how to apply it to email marketing.
+Check out our post on How to Build an Effective Email Marketing List to get started today!